裡橖眻畦

 Graduate Counseling students engaged in class discussion

 Students in the school counseling program at 裡橖眻畦 are trained to be school leaders and advocates across the school system.
-They learn to provide evidence-based counseling services to support social/emotional, academic, career and career development of youth.
+They learn to provide evidence-based counseling services to support social/emotional, academic, and career development of youth.

 Completing all requirements of the School Counseling concentration leads to approval for PK-12 School Counselor certification by the Pennsylvania Department of Education and prepares students for professional counselor licensure.